 - 1 bay leaf

-- In a large stockpot, sprayed with Pam, over medium heat, warm 1 tablespoon of canola oil.
+- In a large stockpot, heat the olive oil over medium high heat.
 Add the squash, carrots parsnip, and onions.

 Cook the veggies until they are slightly tender and warmed through…approximately 5 minutes.